LowellMakes/joetendo/adding_games.md

 This will download all of the metadata and game files necessary, and add the game to the EmulationStation menu.

-(Again, this will only work if LowellMakes has legitimate access to download and play this game!)
+(Again, this will only work if the LowellMakes steam account has legitimate access to download and play this game!)

 This automatically creates e.g. `/home/kiosk/RetroPie/steam/menu/Super
 Hexagon.sh`, adds an entry to